TRANSDUR® TRANSDERMAL TECHNOLOGY

 Investigational products in the TRANSDUR family are highly customizable according to the active agent and therapeutic goal.
 Large-area patches are designed to provide topical treatment to broad areas of affected skin, whereas smaller patches are intended to deliver drugs to the systemic circulation over extended periods.

 TRANSDUR transdermal systems are designed with the following objectives in mind:

 - Minimal irritation potential, even after long-term contact

 - Solid-state drug reservoir for safety and efficient drug transfer

 - 3- to 7-day continuous drug delivery with specialized rate-controlling chemistries

-TRANSDUR technology underlies two investigational products, the large-area ELADUR® (TRANSDUR-Bupivacaine) patch, under study for the treatment for postherpetic neuralgia, and the small-area TRANSDUR®-Sufentanil patch, under evaluation for the treatment for chronic pain.
+TRANSDUR technology underlies two investigational products: the large-area ELADUR® (TRANSDUR-Bupivacaine) patch, proposed for the treatment of postherpetic neuralgia, and the small-area TRANSDUR®-Sufentanil patch, envisioned for the treatment of chronic pain.